architsharrma/calculator-app/README.md

 # calculator-app
-simple calculator to perform basic mathematical operations.
+simple calculator to perform basic mathematical operations.Logic implemented during building of this calculator is unique.

 # How to contribute
 If you want to contribute, you have to do the following steps: